joneyjavascript/one-hour-game-jam-159/README.md

-# one-hour-game-jam-template
+# One Hour Game Jam Template

-Template for one hour game jam
+This is a basic template for make protótipes in one hour game jam.